AhoyLemon/BG2COOL/.github/ISSUE_TEMPLATE/add-a-new-pattern.md

 ---

-Include the image with your pattern.
-Also provide the following information...
+## PROVIDE THE IMAGE HERE.

+Either with a URL or by pasting it directly in this field.

+Then give me the following information:

 ```
 {